-NBA Rumors: Carmelo Anthony Signs One-Year Deal With Houston Rockets, ‘ESPN’s’ Wojnarowski Reports
+NBA Rumors: Carmelo Anthony To Sign One-Year Deal With Houston Rockets, ‘ESPN’s’ Wojnarowski Reports

-BFor many NBA fans, it was only a matter of time, but with Carmelo Anthony having cleared waivers at 5 p.m.
+For many NBA fans, it was only a matter of time.
+With Carmelo Anthony having cleared waivers at 5 p.m.
 ET on Wednesday, all signs are pointing to the 10-time NBA All-Star officially signing with the Houston Rockets, just as many had been expecting.

 In a tweet posted late on Wednesday afternoon, ESPN insider Adrian Wojnarowski confirmed that the 34-year-old Anthony just passed through waivers, which means he is now free to agree to a one-year, $2.4 million contract with the Houston Rockets.
 This would allow him to join a starting lineup that currently features guards Chris Paul and James Harden and recently re-signed center Clint Capela, as well as a power forward rotation that features three-point specialist Ryan Anderson and defensive stalwart P.J.
 Tucker.
 Anthony is also expected to serve as a replacement for small forwards Trevor Ariza and Luc Mbah a Moute, who left via free agency this summer to respectively join the Phoenix Suns and Los Angeles Clippers.